StevenClontz/prof.clontz.org/classes/2019/08/ma238/index.md

 students will collaborate on one or more team activities similar to exercises that will be assigned for that standard.
-These should be completed by each team on the provided whiteboard, showing all details.
-Photos of this work will then be uploaded to Google Drive.
+These should be completed by each team on the provided whiteboard, showing all details and uploaded to Google Drive.

 ## Mastery Quizzes

 During most class days,
 Active students will be able to complete a short **Mastery Quiz**.
-Except for the standards assessed by take-home projects, each standard will appear on up to three Mastery Quizzes, at most once a week.
+Each non-modeling standard covered in class will appear on up to three Mastery Quizzes, at most once a week.
+Submissions by Inactive students will not be counted until they return to Active status.
 A schedule of which standards are covered on each quiz is available on the [Calendar][calendar].
-Inactive students will not receive credit for these quizzes.

-In addition, all students (Active and Inactive) will be offered two 75-minute **Comprehensive Mastery Quizzes** and a 120-minute **Final Exam** that include exercises for every standard covered
+In addition, all students will be offered two 75-minute **Comprehensive Mastery Quizzes** and a 120-minute **Final Exam** that include exercises for every standard covered